alexjoverm/typescript-library-starter/README.md

 This should be transparent for you and you shouldn't even notice.
 But if don't need this, you can remove Babel from the build:
  - Set target to "es5" or "es3" in `tsconfig.json`
- - Remove `"useBabel": true` from `tsconfig.json`
+ - Remove `babel` from `rollup.config.js`

 More info in [https://github.com/Microsoft/TypeScript/issues/6945](https://github.com/Microsoft/TypeScript/issues/6945)

 #### What is `npm install` doing the first time runned?

 It runs the script `tools/init` which sets up everything for you.
 In short, it:
- - Configures webpack for the build, which creates the umd library, generate docs, etc.
+ - Configures RollupJS for the build, which creates the bundles.
  - Configures `package.json` (typings file, main file, etc)
  - Renames main src and test files